Use case with Push-based Routing

 - The chat request is received on the channel

-. - A new channel session for the customer, John is created in the system for the WhatsApp channel request since this is the first message from the customer on this channel.
+C1. - A new channel session for the customer, John is created in the system for the WhatsApp channel request since this is the first message from the customer on this channel.

 - The customer is identified as John, using his channel identity for

-channel. - Bot Framework checks if a Conversation from John already exists.
+WhatsAppchannel. - Bot Framework checks if a Conversation from John already exists.
 If not, it creates a new Conversation for the customer, and the Channel Session is added to the same Conversation.

 - The chat request landed in the queue

-- The Routing Engine looks for an available agent in the queue based on the routing logic defined in the Queue Steps.
+Q1which is the default queue for the channelC1. - The Routing Engine looks for an available agent in the queue based on the routing logic defined in the Queue Steps.

 - The Routing Engine finds an agent, Sussane who meets the queue criteria, and is the

-- The Routing Engine assigns the chat request to Sussane.
+Longest AvailableinREADYorActivestate with a minimum number of agent tasks on the MRDxyz. - The Routing Engine assigns the chat request to Sussane.

 - The Routing Engine creates an Agent Task for Sussane to work on this chat request.